 As Controller, Chris has led on the city’s most pressing financial issues, playing an instrumental role in solving Houston’s pension crisis, addressing billions of dollars in unfunded Other Post-Employment Benefits (OPEB) liability, and championing the city’s pursuit of adopting a structurally balanced budget every fiscal year.

 Controller Brown’s career spans more than two decades across both the public and private sectors.

-Prior to being elected Controller in December 2015, Chris served as Chief Deputy City Controller, where he managed the day-to-day operations and oversaw the Executive Division of the Controller’s Office.
-Prior to being appointed Chief Deputy City Controller in 2009, Chris served as City Council Chief of Staff, overseeing community development initiatives and serving as a liaison to the Budget and Fiscal Affairs Committee.
+Prior to being elected Controller in December 2015, Chris served as Chief Deputy City Controller, where he managed the day-to-day operations of the office and oversaw a staff of more than 65 employees.
+Before being appointed Chief Deputy City Controller in 2009, Chris worked as City Council Chief of Staff, spearheading community development initiatives and serving as a liaison to the Budget and Fiscal Affairs Committee.

 Chris’s career began in the private sector, where he worked as a trader for Coastal Securities, an investment bank.
 After several years, Chris co-founded an equity trading firm where he worked as the head of operations.
 This work gave him first-hand experience with leadership, risk management, compliance, reporting, building operations, and negotiating complex agreements.

 In addition to his professional experience, Chris is actively involved with several organizations in a leadership capacity.